 Reading Time: 3 minutes

-We have already talked about in the past Google Core Web Vitals and we highlighted the importance of these metrics for online content.
+We have already talked about Google Core Web Vitals and we highlighted the importance of these metrics for online content.
+Now let us introduce you to the new metric – INP.

-In essence, these metrics introduced a few years ago were designed to be able to communicate important data to Google on what the user experience on your site is.
+These metrics introduced a few years ago, were designed to communicate important data to Google about the user experience on your site.
 In essence, this is an evaluation of the user experience.

 This evaluation was initially made on 3 parameters: LCP; FID and CLS, parameters related respectively to page loading, interactivity and visual stability.